resilient-swarms/thymio/README.md

 ## For A Raspberry Pi :
 First you should prepare the environment.
 You need internet connection and to configure WLAN use information from the [official documentation](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md)

+IMPORTANT: character encoding must be US-UTF8.
+Can be changed using [raspi-config](https://www.raspberrypi.org/documentation/configuration/raspi-config.md).

 First install all dependencies for [ARGoS](https://github.com/ilpincy/argos3), [ASEBA](https://github.com/aseba-community/aseba):

 	sudo apt-get install